Permanent Makeup Brows – are you suitable?

 - If you bleach your eyebrows – the chemicals WILL bleach the hair & the pigment as well.

-- There is any irritation or blemish of any kind in or around the treatment area (e.g. pimples, active cold sores, general irritation of the skin, moles or other skin imperfections) the procedure cannot be performed until the blemish or area of concern is gone or the mole is removed and healed.
+- There is any irritation or blemish of any kind in or around the treatment area (e.g. pimples, active cold sores, general irritation of the skin, moles or other skin imperfections) the procedure cannot be performed until the blemish or area of concern is gone/removed/healed.

-- Clients with darker skin (Indian, African, etc.) must be aware that the Hair strokes WILL NOT appear as defined or as dark as it appears on lighter skin types, due to the skin colour already being naturally darker and there is less of a contrast between the strokes and the background skin tone.
+- Clients with darker skin (Indian, African, etc.) must be aware that the Hairstrokes will not appear as defined as they appear on lighter skin types.
+Powder technique is recommended.